arkadi81/react-tutorial/learning_log.md

   - type checking
     in order to guarantee that we can write reusable components that actually get utilized properly

   1.  document use
   2.  check types of data that component recieves. this is done using prop-types. in this case npm i prop-types@15.6.2 comprehensive list and guide to type checking in React docs

-  dynamic rendering of classes

-communication between components?

-Next up -
-composing components to build a multicomponent app passing data between components raise and handle events make multiple components be in sync functional components lifecycle hooks

-\*/
+           to type check components, after the definition of component, go like so:
+           Pagination.propTypes = {

+              itemsCount: PropTypes.number.isRequired,
+              pageSize: PropTypes.number.isRequired,
+              currentPage: PropTypes.number.isRequired,
+              onPageChange: PropTypes.func.isRequired
+            };

+- default props: after definition of component, go like so:
+  ListGroup.defaultProps = { textProperty: "name", valueProperty: "\_id" };

+Note - pagination and filtering - apply filter BEFORE pagination, since number of pages is dependant on number of movies.

+PATTERN NOTE - filter first, paginate after. dont forget to reset page count every time filtering (genre selection) happens.